-To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Item Column 2 Particular car Column 3 Exempt use 4.
-The car was any type of car.
+Item Column 2 Particular car Column 3 Exempt use business of selling cars that you carried on.
+3. The car was any type of car.
+You let the car on lease or hire in the course of a business of letting cars on lease or hire that you carry on.
+4. The car was any type of car.
 As an employer, you provided the car for the exclusive use of one or more of the following: (a) your employees; (b) their relatives; in circumstances where one or more of them was entitled to use the car for private purposes.
 Note: This Subdivision also applies to entities that are not employers, but pay (or are liable to pay) withholding payments covered by subsection 28-185(3).